kobraworksmodding/Saints-Row-2-Juiced-Patch/ship/README.txt

 	(There have been reports that this setting doesn't work well on linux.)

 3 : I crash when making a new save game or loading a save game.
-    Turn ForceDisableVibration to 1 in the reloaded.ini config.
+    Turn ForceDisableVibration to 1 in the juiced.ini config.
 You can also try turning DisableXInput to 1.

 4 : Help my controller doesn't work when launching through steam or even at all
-    Turn off steam input, if you still have issues try using an X-Input mapper like DS4-Windows, x360ce or xPadder
+    Turn off steam input, if you still have issues try using an X-Input mapper like DS4-Windows, x360ce or xPadder or turn SDL in the juiced.ini to 0.

 5 : Booting Juiced Patch for the first time and getting a write/read issue error?
     Start Saints Row 2 with Administrator Privileges.